alexsligar/villager.io/README.md

 # Hapitest

-The first api demo running on a local host that is able to query a database.
+An api demo running on a local host that is able to query a database.

 ## Getting Started